amartincolby/Rust-Quick-Guide/README.md

     can accept different types, and the type signature of that entity is different based on those types.
 The syntax for this is broadly similar to TypeScript, so it should be easy to pick up. */

+    struct LinkedList<T> {
+        head: LinkedListNode<T>,
+    }

+    struct LinkedListNode<T> {
+        value: T,
+        next: Option<Box<LinkedListNode<T>>>,
+    }

+    /*** Type Aliases ***/

+    /* Rust enables aliasing of types to different names.
+Aliases are confusingly declared with the `type` keyword.
+This is one of the few areas of Rust's syntax with which I strongly disagree. `type` is from OCaml and they should have left it there.
+Aliases are intended to enable semantic naming of broad, generic types.
+For example, below a linked list representing stops on a trip can have the type aliased so the type of the list itself provides semantic information. */

+    type TripStops = LinkedList<String>;

     /*----------------------------------------------